Schneller Orphanage: Architecture

-One of the Schneller Houses, bearing the German city name of München (Munich).
+One of the Schneller Houses, bearing the German city name of Munich (München).

 Johann Ludwig Schneller also purchased land in the vicinity of the orphanage and constructed houses for workers.
 Two of these Batei Schneller (Schneller Houses) still stand across the street from the main entrance, as well as three of the original five homes built several yards to the west (near the present corner of Malkhei Yisrael and Sarei Yisrael Streets).
 A plaque on each home bears the name of the German city of its donors.
 The cities are: Halle, Stuttgart, Kletz, Munich, Hamburg, Petersberg, and Erpfingen, Schneller's birthplace.

 20th century

 1935 funeral service for Theodor Schneller in the orphanage's Lutheran church.

 By 1903 the educational facility had grown to eight buildings and included the orphanage, the school for the blind, and vocational workshops for youth.

 In 1910, the jubilee year of the orphanage's founding, a fire destroyed the third floor and wooden roof of the main building, and damaged the second floor where the church was housed.
 Ludwig Schneller, a son of the founder who was the administrator at the time, managed to collect over 200,000 marks in donations from Germany and rebuilt the entire structure.
 The upper story of the building was rebuilt in stone.

 Building and expansion continued up to World War I, by which time the orphanage occupied 150 acres (600 dunam) of land.
 The Schneller grounds reached all the way to present-day Romema, where Schneller planted forests on land that eventually housed the Jerusalem Biblical Zoo.
 The orphanage's holdings were gradually reduced to 17.5 acres with the sale of land to the new neighborhoods of Mekor Baruch and Kerem Avraham.

 During World War I, the compound was used by the Ottoman army and its allies as a barracks.
 From 1921 to 1927, Theodor Schneller resumed management of the orphanage, overseeing the modernization of the property with electrical and sewage installations, as well as new machinery for the various workshops.
 His son Ernst directed the orphanage from 1927 until its confiscation by the British army in 1940.
 The orphanage's German funding sources were severely curtailed during the 1930s when the Nazi government of Germany banned citizens from sending funds abroad.